Visible Light Indoor Positioning with a Single LED and Distributed Single-Element OIRS: An Iterative Approach with Adaptive Beam Steering: Iterative Indirect Localization Algorithm with Adaptive Beam Steering

 \section{Iterative Indirect Localization Algorithm with Adaptive Beam Steering}

 In this section, we present a low-complexity iterative localization algorithm based on an indirect estimation paradigm, where the position of the \gls{PD} is inferred through a two-step process: an initial \emph{distance estimation} phase, followed by a subsequent \emph{position estimation} step that leverages the distance estimates obtained in the first stage.
-The algorithm operates without requiring any prior information on $\bm{u}$, and employs a successive adaptive beam-steering strategy to iteratively reorient the \gls{OIRS} network toward the \gls{PD} position.
-We detail in the following each involved processing step.
+The algorithm operates without requiring any prior information on $\bm{u}$, and employs a successive adaptive beam-steering strategy to iteratively reorient the \gls{OIRS} network toward the \gls{PD} position. {\ed The processing steps involved in the proposed algorithm are detailed in Sec. \ref{subsec::AlgDescri}, while Sec. \ref{subsec::Complexity} presents a theoretical analysis of the associated computational complexity.}